Censorship in the United States: Political

+In 2024, Facebook CEO Mark Zuckerberg claimed the Joe Biden administration had "repeatedly pressured" the company to "censor" certain content about COVID-19, including humor and satire.
+In 2025, YouTube also stated that the administration had pressured them to remove claims about COVID-19 and the 2020 United States presidential election, including misinformation, which did not explicitly violate platform rules.

+In September 2025, many people were fired in the aftermath of Charlie Kirk's assassination for making disparaging comments about Kirk and celebrating his assassination.

 Ban on material support for foreign boycotts

 A law passed by the U.S. Congress in 1977 penalizes all U.S. persons, defined to include individuals and companies located in the United States and their foreign affiliates, from supporting the boycott of Israel and provides penalties for those who willingly comply with the boycott.
 The B.I.S. website states:

 On this basis, some American businesses have been punished for answering their customers' question about origin of their products.

 Some pro-Israeli activists have construed the law as forbidding speech and expression that supports any boycott of Israel (as opposed to actions taken to comply with the requests of foreign entities to boycott Israel) whether foreign in origin or domestic, and asked the US Anti-Boycott Office to prosecute divestment campaigners against Israel.

 However, the law only forbids material participation in or material support of a boycott originated by a foreign nation or organization, not with a domestic boycott campaign, nor can the law be construed as forbidding speech that politically or morally (as opposed to materially) supports any boycott, whether foreign, or domestic.
 The law only prevents US organizations from being used by alien entities as agents of their foreign policy, when that foreign policy includes the pursuit of boycotting arrangements; it does not prevent US organizations or individuals from choosing how to spend or invest their money based on business or ethical considerations; it only forbids doing so as the result of a foreign entity's request.
 Material attempts to suppress speech through induction of state action under false pretenses, such as by claiming a domestic boycott campaign is foreign in origin may be unlawful, and may constitute conspiracy against civil rights, a federal crime, punishable by fine and imprisonment.
 (Such speech is considered to be core political speech under the US Constitution, and any state actions interfering with core political speech are subject to the strictest Constitutional scrutiny.)